 Scotland in the winter can be an adventure for those who enjoy wintry landscapes and off-the-beaten-path experiences.
-If you want to come to Scotland next winter, or are yet to be convinced, read on to see fun things to do and what to see in Scotland in the winter months.
+If you want to tour Scotland in winter, or are curious but want to be convinced, read on to see fun things to do and what to see in Scotland in the winter months.

 To help you plan what to do and when to come in the winter months in Scotland, we’ve put together a handy guide for you

-- Take a look at our Scotland tours and use the search filters to view winter options
+- Take a look at our Scotland winter tours and vacation packages

 When is winter in Scotland?

-This coincides with colder temperatures and changeable weather, smaller crowds and shorter daylights hours.
+This time coincides with colder temperatures and changeable weather, fewer visitors and shorter daylights hours.
 It also encompasses some of the big national events, such as Hogmanay, St Andrew’s Day and Burns Night, the birthday and commemoration of celebrated national poet Robert Burns.

 Winter climate and weather in Scotland